TheArcanePowers/Undergrad-Coursework/README.md

 main.py is an interactive script that offers a large variety of settings for running simulations.

-Simulations offered include: Static SEIR, Dynamic SIR, Static Custom COVID model Takes in input of population size, and which strain to model.
+Simulation library offers: Static SEIR, Dynamic SIR, Static Custom COVID model Takes in input of population size, and which strain to model.

 ## Installation